StarRocks/starrocks/docs/table_design/Data_distribution.md

 [Dynamic partitioning](./dynamic_partitioning.md) related properties are configured at table creation.
 StarRocks automatically creates new partitions in advance and removes expired partitions to ensure data freshness, which implements time-to-live (TTL) management for partitions.

 Different from the automatic partition creation ability provided by the expression partitioning, dynamic partitioning can only periodically creating new partitions based on the properties.
-If the new data does not belong to these partitions, an error is returned for the loading job.
+If the new data does not belong to these partitions, an error is returned for the load job.
 However, the automatic partition creation ability provided by the expression partitioning can always create corresponding new partitions based on the loaded data.

 **Manually create partitions**

 Using a proper partition key can effectively reduce the amount of data scanned during queries.
-Currently, only date and integer data types are supported as partitioning columns.
+Currently, only columns of date or integer types can be selected as partitioning columns to comprise a partition key.
 In business scenarios, partition keys are typically selected from a data management perspective.
-Common partitioning columns include dates and locations.
+Common partitioning columns include columns that represent dates or locations.

 ```SQL
 CREATE TABLE site_access(